free shipping on orders over $50

 Don’t forget to weatherproof the whole setup and give it a coat of paint for that authentic look.
 Once you’ve done that, adjust the camera’s angle to cover key areas, and check its visibility from different angles to make sure it looks convincing.

-With these simple steps, you'll create a great-looking deterrent in no time.
-If you want more detailed instructions, there's plenty of information out there to help you out!
+With these simple steps, you’ll create a great-looking deterrent in no time.
+If you want more detailed instructions, there’s plenty of security solutions out there to help you out!

 Key Takeaways